 Heading to Vietnam?
-Read our ultimate guide to where to stay in Ho Chi Minh City with some of the best hotels for different budgets in various neigborhoods.
+Read our ultimate guide on where to stay in Ho Chi Minh City with some of the best hotels for different budgets in various neighborhoods.

 Ho Chi Minh City (HCMC), formerly known as Saigon, is a thriving metropolis in southern Vietnam.
 It was the U.S. base during the Vietnam War, and since the country’s unification, it has transformed into an innovative and modern hub.